Look at this face – who wouldn’t want a duck???

 Cons: Ducklings grow.
 Really fast.
 Within two weeks that sweet tiny duckling is over SEVEN times it’s original size.
 Still cute of course, but leaning more towards awkward, gangly pre-teen years than adorable infant.
 All that growth means they are tiny eating machines – and what goes in is going to come out.
 Ducklings are a special kind of messy.
 They are in a whole other level of messy from any other baby animals (including humans!) that I have cared for.
 They are lucky they are so cute Click here to read more about duckling care

 Con: Ducks are loud.
 If you don’t have close neighbors this isn’t a problem, but if you are backyard farming in a suburban neighborhood it could be a problem.
-I have 4 ducks and 12 chickens and those 4 ducks definitely make way more noise than all the chickens.
+I have 6 ducks and 16 chickens and those 6 ducks definitely make way more noise than all the chickens.
 Especially in the morning, they like to splash around their pool, quacking loudly.
 When they are out free ranging, they like to talk to each other, often from across the yard.
 One will quack, another will quack several times back, another one will join in.
 Most of the time, it’s happy, excited quacking, but they quack for tons of reasons where as the chickens generally just make noise when they are laying eggs.
 I don’t mind the duck noise, but it could be a problem with neighbors.
-If neighbors are a problem, consider a flock of all drakes whose voices are quieter than females.
+If neighbors are a problem, consider just getting a couple drakes, whose voices are quieter than females.

 Pro: Drakes are easier to live with than roosters.
 If you want to be able to hatch out ducklings, or just have a drake around because they are cool looking they are easy to keep.
 They are not great protectors like roosters, but that is a bonus in my book because that means they are not charging after and attacking me, my kids or my guests.
 Not only are they nicer, they are quieter.
 Unlike chickens, male ducks are quieter than female ducks.
 Drakes have a quiet, raspy quack that will not send the neighbors knocking on your door at dawn like a rooster’s crow could!